DiamondLightSource/SuRVoS2/docs/S2a_docs.md

 Inital setup:

-Currently, startyp config resides in the survos2/config.py, which is where the ip address and port of the server are stored.
+Currently, startup config resides in the survos2/config.py, which is where the ip address and port of the server are stored.

 survos2/settings.yaml should not need to be modified often, and contains the list of plugins that